unional/typescript-blackbook/style-guide/default/blocks.md

 ### `else` clause placement
 - If you're using multi-line blocks with `if` and `else`, put `else` on the next line after your `if` block's closing brace.

-> Code folding works better in this case.
+> Why?
+Code folding would collapse all cases into a single line, making it hard to read.

 ```typescript
 // bad